Trump administration toughens rhetoric on Iran

 Words of warning?

-Instead, they see the administration's harsh words as both a warning to rogue regimes such as North Korea and an effort to create political cover for sticking with the deal after President Donald Trump's campaign criticism of the pact as a "horrible deal."
+Instead, they see the administration's harsh words as both a warning to rogue regimes such as North Korea and an effort to create political cover for sticking with the deal after Trump's campaign criticism of the pact as a "horrible deal."
 They note that the US is making these moves in the lead up to a quarterly international meeting in Austria to review the deal.

 "We understand there is some tough talk for internal consumption and the US electorate," one Western diplomat explained.
 "But we don't foresee the US trying to reinterpret the agreement.
 At least that's our understanding from the American side for now.
 We could be wrong."